kauereblin/learn/12factor/README.md

 > The process model truly shines when it comes time to scale out.
 The share-nothing, horizontally partitionable nature of twelve-factor app processes means that adding more concurrency is a simple and reliable operation.

 12FA processes should never write PID files.
-Instead, rely on the OS process manager to manage output streams, respond to chashed processes and handle user-initiated restarts and shutdowns.
+Instead, rely on the OS process manager to manage output streams, respond to cashed processes and handle user-initiated restarts and shutdowns.

 ## IX.
 Disposability